Kosmokleaner/MartinAssist/readme.txt

 * database can be in one spot e.g. dropbox

 todo EFUs
-* implement Latest EFUs and ALl EFUs
-* display number of files in EFUs
 * filter files, sort
-* show redundancy
+* compute and show redundancy
+* multi select drives should add all files to the files window
 * editable drive description